samuraibeach/samurai/bungalows/bunk-room.md

 _Those Under 17 years of age not permitted in Backpacker Bunk Rooms._

-If this is what you are looking for, please check our prices and availability [here](https://apac.littlehotelier.com/properties/samurai-beach-bungalows "Book Now"){target="_blank"}
+If this is what you are looking for, please check our prices and availability [here](https://apac.littlehotelier.com/properties/samurai-beach-bungalows "Book Now"){:target="_blank"}